-- Hate Crimes: In light of the number of hate crimes targeting marginalized communities in Tacoma and across the nation, including the surge in hate crimes against the Asian American community following the COVID-19 pandemic, the City supports federal initiatives that address and prevent hate crimes and hate incidents. - Fentanyl Use: Opioid-related overdoses are the most common cause of accidental death in Pierce County, taking more lives than traffic or firearm fatalities, due largely to increased use of fentanyl.
+- Hate Crimes: In light of the number of hate crimes targeting marginalized communities in Tacoma and across the nation, including the recent surge in hate crimes against specific communities in Tacoma and across the country, including the Asian American community following the COVID-19 pandemic, the City supports federal initiatives that address and prevent hate crimes and hate incidents.

+- Fentanyl Use: Opioid-related overdoses are the most common cause of accidental death in Pierce County, taking more lives than traffic or firearm fatalities, due largely to increased use of fentanyl.
 Opioid deaths in Washington are growing most quickly among people ages 18-24.
 The City supports additional resources and technical assistance from the federal government to help federal, state, and local law enforcement address the substance addiction crisis in cities. - Domestic Violence and Sexual Assault: The City supports funding for programs and services to support survivors of domestic violence and sexual assault.
 The City also supports funding for domestic violence and sexual assault prevention education programs.